Article

 Approaches for Regression Testing

 There are three approaches to regression testing.
-Which you choose will depend on circumstances, the size of your QA team, the size of your codebase and the resources you can commit.
+Which you choose will depend on circumstances, the size of your QA team, the size of your codebase, and the resources you can commit.

 • Prioritized re-testing.
 Many codebases are so large that you have to use a form of prioritized regression testing.
-This requires a degree of expertise from your QA team in order to establish which tests to prioritize and which to leave.
+This requires a degree of expertise from your QA team to establish which tests to prioritize and which to leave.
 The priority tests cover all the expected code paths and all serious bugs.
 Once these have been completed you can go back and fill in the rest of the tests.

 Often people use a hybrid approach where they first re-run the priority tests, then run sufficient other tests to give full coverage.
 Between releases they may even leave the test harness to churn through all the remaining tests, just in case there’s an obscure bug that has been missed.

-Automating Regression Testing
+Regression Testing Automation: Key Components

 Test automation involves getting a computer to interact with your application as a user would.
 Typically, this means interacting with the UI.
 However, some applications may also be tested via a CLI or even an API.
 But UI testing is by far the most common, so that’s what we will focus on here.
 In order to test a UI, you need two things.
 Firstly, an automated way of selecting and interacting with the elements in the UI (e.g. buttons, text fields, etc.).
 Secondly, the ability to run through the steps that make up your test plan.